The city of Salzburg, Austria has a lot to offer those who only a few short days to explore the city.

 Festung Hohensalzburg (the Hohensalzburg Fortress) is a 900-year-old fortress that dates back to the medieval period.

-Take the funicular railway up to the entrance of the fortress and see sweeping views of the city of Salzburg and the Austrian Alps.
+Take the funicular railway up to the entrance of the fortress and see sweeping views of the city of the city and the Austrian Alps.
 A particularly great time to visit the fortress is near dusk as the sun is setting; the view is magnificent and one that is not to be missed!

 Did you know that Mozart was born in the city of Salzburg?